-The NSW Murray-Darling Basin Environmental Works and Measures Feasibility Projects were funded by the Australian Government.
-These projects were a means to help offset the social and economic impact of the proposed Basin Plan on water users and has two parts:
+In 2012, the Australian Government funded the Murray-Darling Basin Environmental Works and Measures Feasibility Projects These projects help offset the social and economic impact of the Basin Plan on water users and has two parts:

 - Part A: $2 million to conduct feasibility assessments on eight state identified proposals